Cloris Leachman: Career

-Early career
+1948–1967: Rise to prominence

 After winning a scholarship in the Miss America pageant, placing in the top 16, Leachman studied acting under Elia Kazan at the Actors Studio in New York City.
 She had been cast as a replacement for the role of Nellie Forbush during the original run of Rodgers and Hammerstein's South Pacific.
 A few years later, she appeared in the Broadway-bound production of William Inge's Come Back, Little Sheba, but left the show before it reached Broadway when Katharine Hepburn asked her to co-star in a production of William Shakespeare's As You Like It.
 Leachman was slated to play the role of Abigail Williams in the original Broadway cast of Arthur Miller's seminal drama The Crucible.
 The production played four preview performances at the Playhouse Theatre in Wilmington, Delaware, from January 15–17, 1953, prior to opening on Broadway on January 22.
 However, Leachman left the production the day before opening night in Wilmington, with Madeleine Sherwood assuming the role.
 Leachman's name was heavily publicized prior to the production's opening, and her name still appeared in the printed program; a sign appeared at the box office in Wilmington noting the change.

 Leachman appeared in many live television broadcasts in the 1950s, including such programs as Suspense and Studio One.
+She played opposite John Forsythe in Alfred Hitchcock Presents Season 1, Episode 2 "Premonition", which aired 10/8/1955.
 She also briefly held the role of the mother of "Lassie's" second master Timmy (Jon Provost) until she was replaced late in her only season with the cast by June Lockhart due to contract disputes.
 She made her feature-film debut as an extra in Carnegie Hall (1947), but her first real role was in Robert Aldrich's film noir Kiss Me Deadly, released in 1955.
 Leachman was several months pregnant during the filming, and appears in one scene running down a darkened highway wearing only a trench coat.
 A year later, she appeared opposite Paul Newman and Lee Marvin in The Rack (1956).
 She appeared with Newman again in a brief role in Butch Cassidy and the Sundance Kid (1969).